A "swarm" of 20,000 earthquakes hits Iceland | ExBulletin

 The government even reported a “shock pulse” occurring near Jebel.
 Keilir on Thursday.

 Earlier today, a pulse of tremors was detected south of Mount Keeler, on the Reykjanes Peninsula, southwest of Iceland.
-A volcanic eruption has yet to be detected, but due to the risks related to volcanic activity, all traffic near Keilir and Mt Fagradalsfjall is prohibited, including drone flights.
+A volcanic eruption has not yet been detected, but due to the risks related to volcanic activity, all traffic near Keilir and Mt Fagradalsfjall is prohibited, including drone flights.

 – Almannavarnir (@almannavarnir) March 3, 2021